 Traffic is different.
 Traffic refers to those who visit this website.
 People refer to search engines when they want to know about something.
 They use Google, the most popular, followed by Yahoo! and Bing.
 All three must find me through valuable content and keywords.

 Web traffic is important and at the top of the list, along with customer satisfaction and loyalty.
-Both are closely related to Pre-Sell that is to knowing my visitors and to Monetize when traffic starts to bring income.
+Both are closely related to Pre-Sell that is to knowing my visitors and to Monetize when traffic starts to come in.

 I first built five different sites until I finally realized that it's a lot easier to build and promote one site only divided into as many sections as I want.
 Many SBIers have more than one site but, in my case, one is fine since my subject is related to Montreal and Montrealers only and to the 60,000 or so companies established on the Island of Montreal.